 The ‘warmest place in the house’ method

-Do you have an airing cupboard, a spot by the hot water tank, a high shelf in a small room?
+Do you have an airing cupboard, a spot by the hot water tank, a high shelf in a small room, a cupboard with a light directly underneath?
 Look at and feel places around your house.
 Seek out a place that might be warm and cosy for your starter.

 The ‘sunny windowsill’ method